oskadoskaposka/Libft/README.md

 # Libft
-Why use others functions when you can create yours??.
+Why use other people functions when you can create your own??

 ### Project Status